orblivion/ntfy/.sandstorm/README.md

 In the medium run we could add an approval process in the admin.
 In the long run we might be able to change Sandstorm to carve out a way for us to authenticate after all.

+For the **initial release**, we're just going to release this as-is.
+No ability to protect topics, no special monitoring features.

 ## Web UI

+For the **initial release** we will only do the "offer template" (described below) because it is necessary for smooth onboarding.
+We should also do all of the removal of features and explanation to users because it avoids confusion and it's easy enough to do.
+Anything related to the "Admin API" will be put off.

 ### Security

 ntfy's web UI is just another dumb client.
+It looks like an admin (it fooled me at first), but all configurations and secrets you see are actually stored in the browser (which causes some new problems, see "Caveats about missing features" below)

-All configurations and secrets are stored in the browser.
-However for Sandstorm integration, we will offer extra functionality.
-We will make sure that none of it works over the API endpoint, only Sandstorm's web portal.
-One item will be the "offer template" which gives the user a new API endpoint in the first place.
-The other will be an "Admin API" to facilitate features described in the Backend Changes section.
+For Sandstorm integration, we will offer extra functionality.
+We will make sure that none of this new functionality works over the API endpoint (i.e. via phone clients), only Sandstorm's web portal.
+One such item will be the "offer template" which gives the user a new API endpoint and shows them how to connect it to their phone.
+The other, which we will do later, will be an "Admin API" to facilitate features described in the Backend Changes section.

 ### Link to URL to put into phone app